-One of the best things about living in a city like Barcelona, is leaving it.
-And in this case, in the direction of the Costa Brava.
-Whenever I can take the day off, a couple of friends and I take the car and drive towards one of our favorite restaurant.
-This is, approximately, one and a half hours from the city.
-The drive goes very quickly and just after the first toll you start feeling the air of the Costa Brava.
-And the stress of the week is replace by the freedom of the weekend.
+One of the best things about living in a city like Barcelona, is leaving it for a weekend.
+And in this case, in the direction of Costa Brava, at the area of the Baix Empordá.
+In my opinion this is one of the most beautiful areas of Costa Brava and the closest to Barcelona.
+Whenever I can take the day off, a couple of friends and I take the car and drive towards one of our favorite restaurants in the sea town of Tamariu.
+This is, approximately, one and a half hours from the city and you will need a car to get there.
+So we can tell is a quick escape from Barcelona.

 This restaurant is well known for its delicious fresh fish and its terrace with the best sea view.
 It has a family tradition and a very friendly service offered by the two brothers.
 The dishes are large and the fish is super fresh.
 And from the local market of Palamos.
 That’s why even in winter time the restaurant is crowded at peak times.
 So better arrive earlier.

 If you decide on an appetizer of grilled Cuttlefish, Padron peppers or the famous Palamos prawns.
 They are all accompanied by “Pa amb tomáque” (toasted bread spread with tomato).
 The wine list is not extensive but there are some great white wine options.
 Such as an Albariño Denomination of Origin Rias Baixas or a Verdejo, D.O Rueda.
 Their deserts are simples and coffee, very important, is high quality.

 After a delicious meal you have many options for further relaxation.
 We decided to throw a blanket down on the beach and take a nap before saying, “Let Rita work ! “.